2010-11: Julien Nantel was one of the top players in Montreal metropolitan area Bantam AA hockey skating for Laval.

 2011-12: Nantel skated in Quebec’s midget AAA league as a 15-year-old; playing 40 games for the Laval-Montreal Rousseau Royal.
 He scored 11 goals with 17 assists and had 8 penalty minutes.
 Nantel was selected by Rouyn-Noranda in the second round (30th overall) of the 2012 QMJHL Entry Draft.

 2012-13: Nantel made his QMJHL debut — appearing in four games with Rouyn-Noranda — and was a key player for Laval-Montreal as the Royal won a bronze medal at the 2013 Telus Cup.
 He was the lone midget AAA player to skate for Canada Quebec at the 2013 U17 World Hockey Challenge.
-Nantel appeared in one December game and three February contests with the Huskies; scoring 1 goal and finishing -1.
+Nantel appeared in one December game and three February contests with the Huskies; scoring 1 goal and finishing minus-1.
 He scored 19 goals with 21 assists and had 18 penalty minutes in 36 regular season games and was the MVP of the QMAAA playoffs after scoring 6 goals with 11 assists and 6 penalty minutes in 17 playoff games.
 In seven games at the Telus Cup he scored 5 goals with 5 assists and 2 penalty minutes.
 Nantel scored 1 goal with 4 penalty minutes in six games at the WHC.